Advanced In-App Builder

 You can enhance your In-App message by adding the following elements inside the container:

 - Text: Add text to convey your message.
-Use the available styling options to ensure it fits your brand's style.
+Use the available styling options to ensure it aligns with your brand's style.

 - Image: Incorporate visuals or branding images to create an engaging experience.